Part 2: Calibration & Imaging of J1849+3024

 3. Refining the phases

-4. Apply corrections to phase cal
+4. Apply corrections to the phase calibrator

-5. Correct amplitude errors on phase-cal
+5. Correct amplitude errors on the phase calibrator

-1. Re-image phase calibrator
+1. Re-image the phase calibrator

 2. Obtain amplitude solutions

-3. Apply amp solutions
+3. Apply amplitude solutions

 5. Apply solutions to the target